/Directory/Massachusetts/

 MISSION:

-WATERWORKS PRESERVATION TRUST, INC., PURSUANT TO PROVISIONS OF THE 2005 LAND DISPOSITION AGREEMENT, AS AMENDED, THAT PRESCRIBE ITS FIDUCIARY RESPONSIBILITIES, ACTS AS A TRUSTEE FOR THE ENDOWMENT THAT BENEFITS THE METROPOLITAN WATERWORKS MUSEUM, INC
+WATERWORKS PRESERVATION TRUST, INC., PURSUANT TO PROVISIONS OF THE 2005 LAND DISPOSITION AGREEMENT (LDA), AS AMENDED, WHICH STATES THE FIDUCIARY RESPONSIBILITIES, ACTS AS A TRUSTEE FOR THE ENDOWMENT FOR THE BENEFIT OF THE METROPOLITAN WATERWORKS MUSEUM, INC.

 Chestnut Hill, MA